chris-hellon/paper-street-soap/README.md

 https://paperstreetsoap.io

-A .NET 6 MVC Web App for a client promoting and selling their online trading resources.
+A .NET Core 6 MVC Web App for a client promoting and selling their online trading resources.
 The client requested a platform where the user could register, select a package and purchase the package using Bitcoin or Stripe.
 Upon successful payment, the user would have access to members only content, including embedded videos, live trading data and downloadable resources.